Genetically Modified Cotton: Pros, Cons, and Industry Impact

 Cotton is grown in India

 This genetically modified cotton is used by many eco friendly apparel manufacturers around the world.
-It is also well received and appreciated by many customers for its quality and environmental friendliness.
+It is also well received and appreciated by many customers for its quality and environmental friendliness, though many are now looking toward organic alternatives to ensure long-term soil health.

 2.2.
 GM cotton from Mexico